very-scary-scenario/nkd.su/PRIVACY.md

 - authenticate you
 - represent you to other users

 You can change your names or avatar at any time.
+Please contact an admin if you would like to have this information modified or deleted in a way that the website doesn't give you controls for.

 ### webserver logs